Aggregate-Intellect/sherpa/docs/How_To/Slack Bot/2_run_slackbot.rst

 Reference
 =========

-4. Start interacting with the chatbot by mentioning the app in a Slack channel.
+Once you have the chatbot running you can start interacting with it by mentioning the app in a Slack channel.
+See :doc:`Talk to Sherpa <0_slack_bot_intro>` for how to do this.